Sun in culture: Early history

 The Trundholm sun chariot (Nordic Bronze Age, c.
 1350 BC, National Museum of Denmark).

 Claude Monet's 1872 painting Impression, Sunrise soon inspired the name of the Impressionism art movement.

 There are some artifacts that have been found that depict the Sun as early as the 14th to 26th millennium BC.

 The earliest understanding of the Sun was that of a disk in the sky, whose presence above the horizon creates day and whose absence causes night.
 In the Bronze Age, this understanding was modified by assuming that the Sun is transported across the sky in a boat or a chariot, and transported back to the place of sunrise during the night after passing through the underworld.

 Many ancient monuments were constructed with the passing of the solar year in mind; for example, stone megaliths accurately mark the summer or winter solstice (some of the most prominent megaliths are in Nabta Playa, Egypt; Mnajdra, Malta and at Stonehenge, England); Newgrange, a prehistoric human-built mount in Ireland, was designed to detect the winter solstice; the pyramid of El Castillo at Chichén Itzá in Mexico is designed to cast shadows in the shape of serpents climbing the pyramid at the vernal and autumnal equinoxes.

-Indigenous Australian, Aborigine and Torres Strait Islanders are the earliest recorded humans to think about the sky.
-For 40,000 years they have passed down, via legends, songs, and dances, how early astronomers interpreted the Sun and stars.
-"Their view of the cosmos is based on their concept of the Dreaming -- a distance past when the Spirit Ancestors created the world."